Hablot Knight Browne: Career

 Browne and William Makepeace Thackeray visited the publishers' office with specimens of their work for Dickens's inspection.
 The novelist preferred Browne.
 Browne's first two etched plates for Pickwick were signed "Nemo", but the third was signed "Phiz", a pseudonym which was retained in future.
 When asked to explain why he chose this name he answered that the change from "Nemo" to "Phiz" was made to harmonize better with Dickens's "Boz".

 Phiz developed the character Sam Weller graphically just as Seymour had developed Pickwick.
 Dickens and Phiz became good friends and in 1838 travelled together to Yorkshire to see the schools of which Nicholas Nickleby became the hero.
 They later made several other journeys together to facilitate the illustrator's work.
 Other Dickens characters illustrated by Phiz were Squeers, Micawber, Guppy, Major Bagstock, Mrs Gamp, Tom Pinch and David Copperfield.

 Of the ten books by Dickens which Phiz illustrated, he is most known for David Copperfield, Pickwick, Dombey and Son, Martin Chuzzlewit and Bleak House.
 Browne made several drawings for Punch in his early days and also towards the end of his life.
 He designed the wrapper which was used for eighteen months from January 1842.
 He also contributed to Punch's Pocket Books.

-In addition to his work for Dickens, Phiz illustrated more than twenty of Lever's novels (among them Harry Lorrequer, Charles O'Malley, Jack Hinton and the Knight of Gwynne).
+In addition to his work for Dickens, Phiz illustrated more than twenty of Charles Lever's novels (among them The Confessions of Harry Lorrequer, Charles O'Malley, the Irish Dragoon, Jack Hinton, the Guardsman and The Knight of Gwynne).
 He also illustrated Harrison Ainsworth's and Frank Smedley's novels.
 Mervyn Clitheroe by Ainsworth is one of the most accomplished of the artist's works.

 Most of Browne's work was etched on steel plates because these yielded a far larger edition than copper.
 Browne was annoyed at some of his etchings being transferred to stone by the publishers and printed as lithographic reproductions.
 Partly with the view to prevent this treatment of his work, he employed a machine to rule a series of lines over the plate in order to obtain what appeared to be a tint; when manipulated with acid this tint gave an effect somewhat resembling mezzotint, which at that time it was found practically impossible to transfer to stone.